tonetheman/autumn_lisp_jam_2019/readme.md

 ## experiment3
 needed to make scene managers work with strings when you switch scenes

+## tic80 4
+loads a loading scene and then after 1 second switches to the game scene use scenemanager with start-name now. everything seems to work

 ## tic80 3
 started getting 2 scenese working had to scene manager working in a way that is useful